How to build big, strong and muscular arms

-Always wanted bigger biceps and triceps?
-Discover the best way to build bigger arms with our expert guide to everything you need to know to finally get the bigger, stronger and more defined arms you want!
+Always wanted impressive biceps and triceps?
+Discover the best way to build big, strong and muscular arms with our free expert guide to how you can finally get the bigger, stronger and more defined arms you want, says New Body Plan creators Jon Lipsey and Joe Warner

-How often should I train to build bigger arms?
+How often should I train to get bigger arms?

 Muscle size and strength increases are linked to training volume, which is the total amount of work you do.
 The more volume you do, the better your chances of making progress, provided you can recover adequately.

-What exercises are best for building bigger arms?
+What exercises are best for building big and muscular arms?

 The truth is that a mixture of the two is best.
 Basically, there’s no perfect ratio.
 But a roughly even split between compound and isolation work is going to be a good place to start for most guys.

-How many reps are best to build big arms?
+How many reps are best to build big and muscular arms?

 That’s not to say you should only ever use that rep range.
 Using fewer reps will help to build strength which, in turn, makes it easier to add size.
 Higher reps are useful for fully fatiguing muscles safely.
 It doesn’t make much sense to use a very low rep range with direct arms work.
 You don’t need to know your one-rep-max biceps curl, for example.